leif-behrens/wiki-portfolio/home-lab/Server/pfsense/Installation.md

 ### 3. NIC creation
 According to my [network design](/home-lab/Infrastructure/Network_Designs/Iteration_1) I created three additional NICs for each segment in my home lab:
 ![create_pfsense_vm_12.png](/homelab/server/pfsense/create_pfsense_vm_12.png)
+I haven't created the bridges for the different segments yet so for now I left it as is (vmbr0).